Gary "Allen" Mauro, age 44, of Norwalk, died Tuesday evening, February 18, 2020.

 He is survived by his four children, Slater, Bree, Rocco, and Lily; his parents Cindy Mauro and Bob Mauro both of Norwalk; a maternal grandmother, Ellenora Portwood of Des Moines; his paternal grandparents, Frank and Cora Bell Mauro of Des Moines; his four siblings, Robert “Bobby” Mauro II (his wife, Heather and their children, Jackson and Lucy), Adam Mauro, Cynthia Mauro, and Heidi (Alex) Berndt; and a host of other family and friends.
 Preceding him in death was his maternal grandfather, Jackson Rodgers Portwood in 2010.

-To send flowers to the family or plant a tree in memory of Gary "Allen" Mauro, please visit our floral store.
+To send flowers to Gary "Allen" Mauro's family, please visit our floral store.